mendix/docs/content/en/docs/appstore/connectors/aws/aws-authentication.md

 ## 4 Usage

 After you install the connector, you can find it in the **App Explorer**, in the **AWSAuthentication** section.
 The connector provides the required domain model, activities, and constants that you can use to authenticate your app in AWS.
-There is one microflow activity that implements the two basic authentication methods and one Java action that can be implemented by using it in a microflow.
+There is the microflow **Credentials_GenerateFromConstants** that implements the two basic authentication methods and one Java action **GetSigV4Headers** that can be implemented by using it in a microflow.
 For more information about implementing each authentication mechanism, refer to the following sections:

 * [Session credentials](#session)
 * [Static credentials](#static)